Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="346" alt="Attrition vs Avg Working Years" src="https://github.com/user-attachments/assets/213d2578-8cc3-4fe4-bf7b-2e916be2471e" /> <br>

 **Career Stability vs. Attrition**: A calculated metric, **Average Working Years Per Company**, reveals that employees with a history of longer stays at previous companies are more likely to stay.
-The median for attrited employees is **2.1 years**, while it's **5 years** for those who did not attrit.
+The median for attrited employees is **2.1 years**, while it's **5 years** for those who did not attrite.
 This indicates that a history of **"job hopping"** is associated with a higher risk of attrition.

 <br>